Feyerabend/bb/workbook/ch01/projects/EXERCISES.md

 1. *Describe the ASCII encoding system.*
     - Explain how ASCII represents characters as binary numbers and the limitations this encoding imposes on representing non-Latin characters.

-2. *Explain how the character ‘A’ is represented in ASCII.*
+2. *Explain how the character 'A' is represented in ASCII.*
     - Discuss the binary encoding and what each bit represents.
 Extend this explanation to lowercase letters and punctuation marks, noting the significance of the uppercase/lowercase distinction.

 3. *Trace the development of character encoding systems before ASCII.*
-    - Investigate earlier encoding systems, such as Morse code or telegraphy codes, and discuss how these influenced ASCII’s design.
+    - Investigate earlier encoding systems, such as Morse code or telegraphy codes, and discuss how these influenced ASCII's design.

 4. *Why was the development of Unicode necessary despite the success of ASCII?*
     - Examine the limitations of ASCII in representing diverse characters and languages and how these limitations affected global computing.

 5. *Explain the concept of character encoding in ASCII compared to UTF-8.*
-    - Analyze the differences in bit usage between ASCII’s 7-bit encoding and UTF-8’s variable-length encoding, and discuss how UTF-8 supports a much wider range of characters.
+    - Analyze the differences in bit usage between ASCII's 7-bit encoding and UTF-8's variable-length encoding, and discuss how UTF-8 supports a much wider range of characters.

-6. *Provide the binary encoding of the ASCII characters for ‘Hello’.*
+6. *Provide the binary encoding of the ASCII characters for 'Hello'.*
-    - Show each letter’s binary representation, and explain the pattern you observe in encoding uppercase vs. lowercase letters.
+    - Show each letter's binary representation, and explain the pattern you observe in encoding uppercase vs. lowercase letters.

-7. *Discuss how ASCII’s 7-bit design influenced early computing hardware.*
+7. *Discuss how ASCII's 7-bit design influenced early computing hardware.*
     - Research why ASCII was initially designed as a 7-bit code and how this choice affected memory and data transmission in early computer systems.

 8. *What role did ASCII play in early internet communication?*
-    - Investigate ASCII’s use in early internet protocols (such as email and HTTP) and explain why its simplicity was advantageous for these applications.
+    - Investigate ASCII's use in early internet protocols (such as email and HTTP) and explain why its simplicity was advantageous for these applications.

 9. *Describe how UTF-8 encodes characters that are not part of ASCII.*
     - Give examples of how UTF-8 uses more than one byte to represent non-Latin characters and discuss the benefits and potential challenges of variable-length encoding.

-10. *Convert the decimal ASCII values of the characters in “Data” to binary.*
+10. *Convert the decimal ASCII values of the characters in `Data` to binary.*
     - Explain each step and analyze the differences in encoding uppercase and lowercase letters.

 11. *Explore the historical evolution from ASCII to Extended ASCII.*
     - Describe the differences and explain how Extended ASCII attempted to represent additional characters.
 Consider why this solution was still insufficient for global use.

 12. *Why does UTF-8 remain the dominant encoding standard on the web today?*
-    - Discuss UTF-8’s advantages over other encoding standards, such as UTF-16 or ISO-8859, particularly for web applications and multilingual content.
+    - Discuss UTF-8's advantages over other encoding standards, such as UTF-16 or ISO-8859, particularly for web applications and multilingual content.

 13. *Research the historical challenges in creating a unified encoding standard like Unicode.*
     - Investigate early challenges faced by the Unicode Consortium in standardizing characters for global use and how cultural and linguistic diversity influenced these decisions.

-14. *What was the significance of the space character’s encoding in ASCII?*
+14. *What was the significance of the space character's encoding in ASCII?*
     - Explain why the space character (00100000 in ASCII) has its particular encoding and its importance in text processing and data storage.

 15. *Discuss the use of control characters in ASCII.*
-    - Examine ASCII’s control characters (such as newline and carriage return) and their impact on early text processing and communication protocols.
+    - Examine ASCII's control characters (such as newline and carriage return) and their impact on early text processing and communication protocols.

 #### Strings

-1. *Explain how a string such as “Data” is stored in memory.*
+1. *Explain how a string such as `Data` is stored in memory.*
-    - Break down each character’s ASCII binary representation and explain how these are stored consecutively, including the role of the null character at the end.
+    - Break down each character's ASCII binary representation and explain how these are stored consecutively, including the role of the null character at the end.

 2. *What challenges arise when using the null character to indicate the end of a string?*
     - Discuss how this choice impacts memory usage and handling in programming languages, particularly in cases where binary data may include null values.

-3. *Convert the string “Binary” into its ASCII binary representation.*
+3. *Convert the string `Binary` into its ASCII binary representation.*
-    - Show each character’s 8-bit encoding and analyze any patterns in the binary sequence based on uppercase vs. lowercase letters.
+    - Show each character's 8-bit encoding and analyze any patterns in the binary sequence based on uppercase vs. lowercase letters.

 4. *Investigate the historical evolution of string handling in early programming languages.*
     - Explore how languages like C represented strings, the reliance on null-terminated strings, and the advantages and limitations of this approach.